pkimes/sigclust2/README.md

 data[, 2] <- data[, 2] + c(rep(0, n1+n2), rep(sqrt(3)*5, n3))
 ```

-The separation of the three underlying distrubtions can be observed from a PCA (principal components
+The separation of the three underlying distributions can be observed from a PCA (principal components
 analysis) scatterplot.
 While the separation is clear in the first 2 PCs, recall that the data
-actually exists in 1000 dimension.
+actually exists in 1000 dimensions.

 ```r